Skip to main content

 Tangible things

-Tangible things Tangible things invite readers to look closely at the things around them, ordinary things like the food on their plate and abstract things like the safety pins across the leaves.
-By human-centric ideas, we make a definition for everything.
-In a world obsessed with the virtual, tangible things are once again making history and humans are in the center of this history.
-It argues that almost any material thing, when examined closely, can be a link between present and past.
-Human as a definition machine makes meaning for everything.
-In this collection like some other of my works, I am trying to expose a translation from photos to sculpture, to keep documentation in memory.
-I want to make a historic memory of regions that are forgotten.
-I am curious about the translation of images among cultures.
-How much the meaning of documentary photos changed from time to time by focusing on the middle east to the US?
-This plant was a small bud when I put safety pins on the le...
+Tangible things Tangible things invite readers to look closely at the world around them—ordinary objects like the food on their plate, and abstract elements like safety pins attached to leaves.
+Through human-centric ideas, we assign meaning to everything.
+In a world obsessed with the virtual, tangible things are once again making history—with humans at the center of it.
+This work suggests that almost any material object, when examined closely, can serve as a link between the present and the past.
+As meaning-making machines, humans constantly reinterpret the world around them.
+In this collection—like in some of my other works—I attempt to translate photographs into sculpture, preserving documentation through memory.
+I aim to create a historical memory of forgotten regions.
+I'm especially interested in how images are translated across cultures.
+How much does the meaning of documentary photography change over time, especially when shifting focus from the Middle East to the United Stat...

 ZOETROPE